TYLERSFOSTER/gestures/README.md

 # gestures
-Package for generating modulated signal chords
+Python package for generating modulated signal "chords," which cna be thought of as the signals encoded by a *ridge support* window.